MicrosoftDocs/power-platform/power-platform/power-fx/reference/pdf.md

 Different configuration options enable different outcomes for the resulting generated PDF.

-**Important**
+> [!IMPORTANT]

--   PDF generation happens on the device where the app is running.
+> - PDF generation happens on the device where the app is running.
 Different devices such as desktop computers and mobile devices will have different capacities when you're generating a PDF.

--   Generating a PDF with an exceptionally large file size can result in the app crashing.
+> - Generating a PDF with an exceptionally large file size can result in the app crashing.
 This depends on the capacity of the device that you're running the app on.
 Be aware of the size and number of images and how much data you want included in the generated PDF, specifically for apps intended for usage on a mobile device.

-**Note**
+> [!NOTE]

--   You can only generate a PDF from content existing on the screen where you have invoked the PDF function.
+> - You can only generate a PDF from content existing on the screen where you have invoked the PDF function.
 For example, if you have added the PDF function on screen two then only the content in screen two can be included in the generated PDF.

 ## Syntax